 So be sugar smart, keep your blood sugars healthy, blood pressure down, and your heart pumping strongly.

-If you would like to learn more about Stopping Sweet Cravings including the emotional aspect of food in Traditional Chinese Medicine, buy the Online Talk for only €10.
-I cover theory information plus practical healthy alternatives and acupressure points.
+If you would like to learn more about Stopping Sweet Cravings including the emotional aspect of food in Traditional Chinese Medicine, buy the Recording of my Online Talk Stopping Sweet Cravings for only €10.
+I cover the Traditional Chinese medicine theory plus practical healthy alternatives and acupressure points to increase satisfaction without the need for sugar.